-In New Zealand in the early 2000s the following are statutory public holidays:
+In New Zealand in the following days are statutory public holidays:

 - Christmas Day